ADZYYYY/H002-wmi-event-subscription-persistence/README.md

 This hunt maps to MITRE ATT&CK `T1546.003` because WMI event subscriptions can be used to execute commands automatically when a defined WMI event condition is met.

 - https://attack.mitre.org/techniques/T1546/003/

+## Background: Why WMI Matters to Defenders

+We've all heard of registry run keys, scheduled tasks and the start up folder items.
+Threat actors still use all of these today and that's because they still work.
+WMI is simply another area to focus on for persistence.

+WMI is a built in Windows management technology used for system administration, monitoring, inventory, and remote management.
+Because it is native to Windows, it is commonly used by legitimate administrators and enterprise tools.

+Attackers can abuse WMI for discovery, remote execution, lateral movement, and persistence.
+WMI event subscription persistence is particularly important because it allows a command or script to run automatically when a defined trigger condition is met.

+This technique usually involves an event filter, an event consumer, and a filter-to-consumer binding.
+Defenders should look for these components being created close together and review what action the consumer is configured to execute.

 ## Test Method